 Perfect for: Bronte Sister Fanatics

 The Parsonage was once home to one of the most famous literary families in the world.
 Charlotte, Anne and Emily Bronte grew up in Haworth and spent many years living at The Parsonage.
 It was here that they penned some of their most famous novels, including Jane Eyre and Wuthering Heights.
 The Bronte Parsonage Museum houses the largest and most important Bronte collection in the world.
 Explore the immaculately preserved interiors and get to know the women behind some of the greatest novels of all time.
-This is probably the most popular of all the things to do in Haworth.

 Perfect for: People who love walking and beautiful scenery